dimkr/tootik/FEDERATION.md

 tootik partially supports [FEP-ef61](https://codeberg.org/fediverse/fep/src/branch/main/fep/ef61/fep-ef61.md) portable actors, activities and objects.

+tootik is still primarily based on the 'classical mechanics' of `https://` links as IDs, and most "actor x is allowed to operate on object/activity y" checks are done using a strict `==` check.
+Support for data portability affects 4 main areas:
+* Discovery of actors
+* Delivery of activities to `inbox`
+* Tracking of follower<>followed relationships
+* Replication of outgoing activities

 ## Registration

 A portable actor is created by generating or supplying a pre-generated, base58-encoded Ed25519 private key during registration.
+The key, like the user's `preferredUsername`, must be unique per tootik instance.

 tootik does not support the [FEP-ae97](https://codeberg.org/fediverse/fep/src/branch/main/fep/ae97/fep-ae97.md) registration flow.